Can Employers Allow Employees to Contribute Unused Paid Time Off to the Company’s 401(k) Plan?

 It is very important to note that the IRS carefully analyzed all details in each of the situations addressed in Rev. Rul.
 2009-31 and Rev. Rul.
 2009-32 in order to determine that the requested amendments would not violate applicable law.

-Accordingly, if an employer wants to consider amending its 401(k) plan to allow employees to contribute the dollar equivalent of unused PTO to the plan, the specific plan provisions should be reviewed by legal counsel to: (1) determine if this is possible; and (2) if possible, amend the plan so that it is compliant with all applicable law.
+Accordingly, if an employer wants to consider amending its 401(k) plan to allow employees to contribute the dollar equivalent of unused PTO to the plan, the specific plan provisions should be reviewed by legal counsel to: (1) determine that amendment is possible; and (2) if possible, amend the plan so that it is compliant with all applicable law.

 Timing of the 401(k) Plan Amendment